 Vandals of the public works.
 2

 New Zealand offers thousands of kilometres of tracks of various grades, and around 1,400 back-country huts, bivouacs and shelters.
-Around 1,000 of these huts are managed by the Department of Conservation for public use.
+About 1,000 of these huts are managed by the Department of Conservation for public use.
 Almost all tramping takes place in national parks, reserves and other land managed by the Department of Conservation.

 Tracks were originally marked by ‘blazes’ – axe or knife marks on tree trunks.
 Later, preserving jar lids were painted white and nailed to trees, and then white and red aluminium strips were used.
 By the 2000s the standard markers were bright orange plastic triangles.
 Over open ground, especially above the bush line, some tracks are marked by poles, which stick out of the snow.
 Rock cairns are also used.

 The standard of tracks varies.
 In the more popular tramping areas they are maintained, with huts about 3–5 hours’ walk apart.
-Typically tracks follow valley floors and climb ridges to alpine passes, then drop into another valley.
+Typically tracks follow valley floors, climb ridges to alpine passes, and then drop into another valley.

 One of the rewards of tramping is to arrive at a hut.
 After hours on your feet the hut represents more than shelter: it is where you take off your pack, cook a meal, sit and reflect on the day, and socialise.

-It is part of back-country culture that huts are left tidy, rubbish is carried out and firewood replaced.
+It is part of backcountry culture that huts are left tidy, rubbish is carried out and firewood replaced.
 (Many huts have signs spelling this out.)
 Hut fees contribute to their maintenance.

 This anonymous poem was found in 1923 in the Lake Howden hut book, on Otago’s Greenstone Track.